Bonn, Germany

 We asked people if there is a lot of crime.
 They answered:

 "Bonn, generally has a low crime rate and is considered a safe city to live in and visit.
 Like any city, it has its share of crime, but it is not a significant concern for residents or tourists.
 The most common types of crime are petty theft and minor property crimes.
 Violent crime is relatively rare, and the city has a strong police presence that works to maintain safety and order.
-Overall, Bonn is a safe city with a low level of crime," remarked one expat living in Bonn, Germany.
+Overall, Bonn is a safe city with a low level of crime," explained one expat living in Bonn, Germany.

 Is there a lot of diversity?
 Are people in Bonn accepting of differences?